genner-lab/meta-fish-lib/README.md

 scripts/get-species.R -c 826 -s true

 ### search GenBank ###
-# argument "-q" [2000] is the max search batch query length (in characters)
+# argument "-q" [500] is the max search batch query length (in characters)
-#     the maximum search query length allowed by NCBI is 2500
+#     the maximum search query length technically allowed by NCBI is 2500
 #     bigger queries will be faster, but can be more prone to server errors
 #     conversely, many small queries can also result in server errors by increasing the individual chances that one will fail
 # argument "-t" [4] is the number of processing threads to run in parallel